Weitian-Wang/TechieHR/README.md

 $ cd TechieHR
 ```

 ### 4. Build the docker containers using docker-compose.
+You may need root permission to run docker.

 ```shell
 $ docker compose up